transferwise/pipelinewise/README.md

 If you have [Docker](https://www.docker.com/) installed then using docker is the recommended and easiest method to start using PipelineWise.

-1. Build an executable docker image that has every required dependency and is isolated from your host system:
+1. Build an executable docker image that has every required dependency and is isolated from your host system.

+By default, the image will build with *all* connectors.
+In order to keep image size small, we strongly recommend you change it to just the connectors you need by supplying the `--build-arg` command:

     ```sh
-    $ docker build -t pipelinewise:latest .
+    $ docker build --build-arg connectors=tap-mysql,target-snowflake -t pipelinewise:latest .
     ```

 2. Once the image is ready, create an alias to the docker wrapper script: